argoproj-labs/gitops-promoter/docs/multi-tenancy.md

 * ScmProvider
 * Secret (for SCM access)

-To enable self-service PromotionStrategy management for multiple tenants, a GitOps Promoter admin they can give each tenant write access to a namespace to manage these resources.
+To enable self-service PromotionStrategy management for multiple tenants, a GitOps Promoter admin can give each tenant write access to a namespace to manage these resources.
 As long as the GitOps Promoter controller has access to those namespaces, it will reconcile the resources.